wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-identity-introduction/includes/defender-identity.md

 Your organization has many systems and devices across multiple locations.
 Users in your organization use their devices 24 hours a day, seven days a week.
 Your users must be protected, to protect your systems, and ultimately your organization.
-As a member of the security team, you want to get a basic understanding of Microsoft Defender for Identity to find out if it can help you to detect for threats across your organization’s systems.
+As a member of the security team, you want to get a basic understanding of Microsoft Defender for Identity to find out if it can help you to detect for threats across your organization's systems.

-Here, you’ll learn what Microsoft Defender for Identity is.
+Here, you'll learn what Microsoft Defender for Identity is.

-## Use Microsoft Defender for Identity to protect your users’ identities
+## Use Microsoft Defender for Identity to protect your users' identities

 Microsoft Defender for Identity is a cloud-based security solution that uses your on-premises Active Directory signals to enable you to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.